-Five percent of Canadian space sector revenues can be attributed to the Prairies.
-Forty percent of space revenues in the province came from the upstream segment, while 60% came from the downstream segment.
+The Prairies account for 6% of Canadian space sector revenues.
+Thirty-three percent of space revenues came from the upstream segment, while 67% came from the downstream segment.

-Total revenues in Ontario increased by 5% between and .
-This growth was driven by export revenues, which grew by 17%, from $913M to $1.1B, with domestic revenues remaining stable at $1.8B.
+Total revenues in Ontario increased by 10% between and .
+This growth was driven by export revenues, which grew by 30%, from $913M to $1.2B.
+Domestic revenues remained stable at $1.8B.

-Fifty-two percent of Canadian space sector revenues can be attributed to Ontario.
+Ontario accounts for 53% of Canadian space sector revenues.
 There are more than twice as many upstream segment organizations as downstream segment organizations represented in the survey for the Ontario region.
 However, downstream segment organizations account for 88% of revenues in the province due to significant revenue in satellite operations, manufacturing of satellite communication hardware (such as satellite terminals), and broadcasting services.
 Upstream organizations account for the remaining 12% of revenues.

-Twenty-eight percent of Canadian space sector revenues can be attributed to Quebec.
-Quebec has four times as many upstream segment organizations as downstream segment organizations, while revenues are heavily concentrated in the downstream segment (86%) rather than in the upstream (14%).
+Quebec accounts for 27% of Canadian space sector revenues.
+Quebec has almost four times as many upstream segment organizations as downstream segment organizations, while revenues are heavily concentrated in the downstream segment (82%) rather than the upstream (18%).

-Atlantic Canada (New Brunswick, Newfoundland, Nova Scotia and PEI)
+Atlantic Canada (New Brunswick, Newfoundland and Nova Scotia)

-- Revenues in New Brunswick grew by 5% year-over-year, with revenues totalling $158M.
+- Revenues in New Brunswick grew by 2% year-over-year, with revenues reaching $161M.

-- Revenues in Nova Scotia decreased by 29%, settling at $6M.
+- Revenues in Nova Scotia decreased by 14%, totalling $5M.

-Eight percent of Canadian space sector revenues can be attributed to the Atlantic region.
-In Atlantic Canada, there are a few small to medium-sized upstream segment players, which are mainly academic, and a handful of downstream segment organizations.
+The Atlantic region accounts for 8% of Canadian space sector revenues.
+In Atlantic Canada, there are a few small to medium-sized upstream segment players, which are mainly in academia, and a handful of downstream segment organizations.
 Downstream segment organizations account for 97% of revenues and upstream segment organizations the remaining 3%.